whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/Documents.md

 ---

-## Documents
+### Documents

 ![](https://opengraph.githubassets.com/8ea0b58ea6641089266ab9c696a8959ef24654b5fe007a4c15f35d846b81672e/DIA-NZ/Metadata-Extraction-Tool)

 [GitHub - DIA-NZ/Metadata-Extraction-Tool: The National Library of New Zealand's Metadata Extraction Tool automatically extracts preservation-related metadata from digital files, then output that metadata in XML formats.
 It can be used through a graphical user interface or command-line interface.](https://github.com/DIA-NZ/Metadata-Extraction-Tool) - The National Library of New Zealand's Metadata Extraction Tool automatically extracts preservation-related metadata from digital files, then output that metadata in XML formats.
-It can be u...
+It can be u…

 2022-10-03T05:06:21.000Z